ch-tung/QC_scattering/ui/FK_sigma_Debye/Qthread_d/Readme.md

 ## Description

-This project calculates and evaluates the scattering function of FK sigma phase based on user inputs.
-The scattering function is computed using two-point correlation and radial distribution function (RDF) calculations.
+This project evaluates the scattering function of FK sigma phase based on user inputs.
+The scattering function is computed using two-point correlation and accelerated by radial distribution function (RDF) binning.
 The resulting scattering function is then plotted and saved as an output.

 ## Usage